gtanev/binary-tree-roll/README.md

 # Binary Tree Roll Algorithm

-This is a simple Java implementation of my linear time binary tree roll algorithm.
-The source code contains a simple class for creating binary tree node objects, a utility class implementing the clockwise (CW) and counterclockwise (CCW) variants of the algorithm, a helper class for printing to an output stream, and a basic example demonstrating the execution of the algorithm with the resulting binary trees and their depth-first traversals.
+This is a simple Java implementation of my linear time [binary tree roll algorithm](https://ieeexplore.ieee.org/document/8011115/).
+The source code contains a POJO class for creating binary tree nodes, a utility class implementing the clockwise (CW) and counterclockwise (CCW) variants of the algorithm, a helper class for printing to an output stream, and a basic example demonstrating the execution of the algorithm with the resulting binary trees and their depth-first traversals.

 ## Introduction

-Binary tree roll is an operation by which a binary tree is restructured in such a way that its topology or graphical representation appears to be rolled at a 90 degree angle, either in a clockwise or a counter-clockwise direction.
+Binary tree roll is an operation by which a binary tree is restructured in such a way that its topological representation appears to be rolled at a 90 degree angle, either in a clockwise or a counter-clockwise direction.
 The two directions produce two inverse variants of the roll operation, a clockwise (CW) and a counterclockwise (CCW) roll.
 A major result of this operation is that two of the depth-first traversals of the rolled binary tree are identical to